facelessuser/coloraide/docs/src/markdown/gamut.md

 ![Ray Trace Gamut Mapping Example](images/raytrace-gma.png)

-One final improvement is that during the correction step, where we adjust surface point back onto the chroma reduction path, if we find a point below the gamut surface, we can adjust our anchor to be this new point, closer to the gamut surface, which in some spaces will help to converge closer to our ideal color than they would without the adjustment.
+One final improvement is that during the correction step, where we adjust the surface point back onto the chroma reduction path, if we find a point below the gamut surface, we can adjust our anchor to be this new point, closer to the gamut surface, which in some spaces will help to converge closer to our ideal color than they would without the adjustment.

 ![Ray Trace Gamut Mapping Example](images/raytrace-gma-improve.png)